 Despite being within line-of-sight of Terra, Aqua arrives on-world in town square with no sign of the man.
 And please remember that Terra arrived on world and immediately entered a fight with multiple waves of Unversed, right here in town square, so I can only conclude that Aqua went on another of her damnable chalupa breaks between here and there!

 Having missed Terra, Aqua does stumble across Scrooge McDuck, and she asks him about “a boy who’s not from around here.”
 With that shitty description, you won’t be surprised to learn that she gets bad directions: Scrooge never saw Terra, but he did see Ven head off towards the Bastion.
 By the way, this is an easily misunderstood scene, since it’s rational for anyone who played as Ven to think about the time Ven and Scrooge talked, after which Ven headed in a different direction, but that scene actually hasn’t happened yet.
 It seems Scrooge saw Ven going towards the Gardens while entirely off-screen, and is now relaying this information to Aqua, just before Ven will return from the Garden to rescue him.
 Yeesh.
 Thankfully the report clarifies after you clear the world.
-Also, Scrooge directs you to the gates in twon square that theoretically lead to the castle… except, as you may remember, they don’t work, and never will!
-This means you have to follow Ven’s route through the Gardens, despite never encountering him!
+Also, Scrooge directs you to the gates in town square that theoretically lead to the castle… except, as you may remember, they don’t work, and never will!
+This means you have to follow Ven’s route through the Gardens, despite never encountering Ven!
 It strikes me that Aqua may have been intended to take a different route then Ven, presumably directly to the castle through the gates, and only going through the Gardens on her way back, or maybe even not at all?